CatcherITGF/NX-Venom/README.md

 - If there are problems after installation, try to fix the attributes: `Hekate` → `Tools` → `Arch Bit`
 - When use `All-in-One Switch Updater`, the answer to "Do you want to overwrite existing .ini config" is `YES`, the answer to "Do you want also download hekate" is `NO`
-- For questions, help, wishes and suggestions, contact the Telegram group [Nintendo Busters](https://t.me/NintendoBusters) or Discord server [NSwitch 60FPS Cheats & Mods](https://discord.gg/UZZbScp2) (channel #overlocking).
+- For questions, help, wishes and suggestions, feel free to contact the Telegram group [Nintendo Busters](https://t.me/NintendoBusters) or Discord server [NSwitch 60FPS Cheats & Mods](https://discord.gg/UZZbScp2) (channel #overlocking).

 ## Content